danielbmarshall/mediabox/README.md

 `"My NAS IP":/"path to movies" /home/plex/mediabox/content/movies/ nfs rsize=8192,wsize=8192,timeo=14,intr`

-`$ sudo mount -a` -- Mounts the share from fstab.
-If not securing with password, be sure your shared NFS folder has the correct permissions for guests.
+`$ sudo mount -a`
+-- Mounts the share from fstab.
+If not securing with password, be sure your shared NFS folder has the correct permissions for guests

 ---